irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 ![Our first disassembly in Ghidra](/public/ghidra-processor/img/disasm1.png)

 This is basically where we started when we began writing our python disassembler.
-However as we have more knowlegde we can just simply implement our knowlegde in the SLEIGH lamguage
+However as we have more knowlegde we can just simply implement This knowlegde in the SLEIGH language

-Improving our SLEIGH module: AlU instructions
+Improving our SLEIGH module: ALU instructions
 ---------------------------------------------

 Next we will make a few other opcodes: